What does the Bible really say?

 4. Take the broadest, most documented position.

 One college professor suggested we burn all our concordances.
 “If you have to look through the entire Bible each time you want to prove something, you’ll see what God has to say, not just some verse to prove what you want to say.”
 He’s right.
-With over twenty-three thousand verses to choose from, you can find a verse to prove your point on almost any subject.
+With over thirty-one-thousand verses to choose from, you can find a verse to prove your point on almost any subject.

 This overview is important when it comes to the two specific prohibitions against women in leadership (1 Corinthians 14:34-36, 1 Timothy 2:12).
 In contrast to these two isolated passages, there are hundreds of verses describing Godly women in administrative and teaching roles: Miriam (prophet—there is no distinction between “prophets” and “prophetess” in Hebrew Scripture), Deborah (prophet, judge, military leader), Esther (queen), Hulda (prophet), Noadiah (prophet), Anna (prophet), Mary Magdalene, Joanna, Susanna and “many others” (Christ’s disciples), Mary Magdalene (the first evangelist), the daughters of Philip (prophets), Priscilla (teacher), Chloe (house church leader), Mary the mother of John (house church leader), Lydia (house church leader), Nympha of Laodicea (house church leader), Phoebe (deacon, not “deaconess” as translated in the KJV), and Junia (an apostle).